-To keep the search broad in a first instance to map out the territory and gain an overview of literature within the are of urban and disaster resilience the search words selected were urban resilien and disaster resilien.
+The objective of the literature review is to get an overview of how urban and disaster resilience is defined, discussed and applied in scientific literature today.
+To this end the search words selected were urban resilien and disaster resilien.
 Scopus database was used as it is the most widespread databases and largest searchable citation and abstract source on different scientific fields (Guz & Rushchitsky, 2009).
+As is summarised Table 1, a five-step procedure was used to complete the search and review.

+Step 1 includes the initial search in Scopus using the pre-defined criteria.
 The scope of the search includes peer-reviewed journal articles published between 1990 until present (Dec 2015).
 The time span (from 1990 to present) was selected to give an understanding for how the concept of resilience has evolved over time.
 The search was carried out within the subject areas of Physical Science and Social Sciences & Humanities (thus excluding Life Science and Health Science).
 Only peer-reviewed articles were included.
-This initial search generated 2993 hits next steps were used to further narrow down the scope and include only the most relevant subject areas.
+This initial search generated 2993 hits and step 2 was introduced to further narrow down the scope and include only the most relevant subject areas.